graysky2/clean-chroot-manager/README.md

 $ sudo ccm64 c
 ```

-Ceate a clean 32-bit chroot under the path defined in the aforementioned config file:
+Create a clean 32-bit chroot under the path defined in the aforementioned config file:
 ```
 $ sudo ccm32 c
 ```